fredrikbaberg/hassio-addons/OctoPrint-base/README.md

 This Addon-on allows you to run [OctoPrint](https://octoprint.org) on a device running [Home Assistant](https://home-assistant.io/).

-It contains only the basic features, to keep it as small as possible.
+It contains only the basic features, to keep a small file size.
 An extended version will be available with support for camera, Klipper, build tools etc.

 ## Installation